-- Child care subsidy ($136 million/$500 million): Michigan has one of lowest eligibility levels and reimbursement rates in the country.
+- Child care subsidy ($136 million/$500 million needed): Michigan has one of the lowest eligibility levels and reimbursement rates in the country.
 A good job is the best route out of poverty, but parents who cannot access affordable and reliable child care have difficulties finding and keeping a job.
 Lack of stability in child care also compromises quality.

 2. Address the connection between poverty and academic achievement.